zzhangjii/learning-library/workshops/docker/DockerJS.md

 - **Minimize the browser**.
 Later in this Lab, you make a change to the application and return to this page to see your change.

-### **STEP 3**: Run some Docker Commands
+### **STEP 3**: Run Docker Commands

-Run some Docker commands to explore details of the installation and the AlphaOffice containers.
+Run some Docker commands to explore details about the installation and the AlphaOffice containers.

 - Open a terminal session.
 On the desktop **right-click** and select **Open Terminal**